-Public Utility District No.1 of Snohomish County

-Final - This document has been prepared for the District.
+Public Utility District No.1 of Snohomish County Everett, WA Final - This document has been prepared by the District.
 It has been peer-reviewed by the District for accuracy and formatting based on information known at the time of its preparation and with that understanding is considered complete by the District.
 The document may be cited as:

 Public Utility District No. 1 of Snohomish County (District).
-2019 Annual Terrestrial Resource Monitoring Report, License T LA-1, for the Henry M. Jackson Hydroelectric Project, FERC No. P-2157.
-April 2020.
+Terrestrial Resources 2020 Annual and 5-Year Report, for the Henry M. Jackson Hydroelectric Project, FERC No. P-2157.
+April 2021.